-Outside of CAI, Julie serves as President of an American Legion Auxiliary and has been active in the Alzheimer’s Association for 24 years serving as a Certified Support Group Leader.
+Outside of CAI, Julie serves in the American Legion Auxiliary and has been active in the Alzheimer’s Association for 20+ years serving as a Certified Support Group Leader.

 Cindy Fitts CIRMS®

 Cindy has been a participating member of CAI since 2002 where she started serving on the Membership Directory committee.
-She then served on the Program Committee, the Legal Forum/Conference Education Committee and is currently serving on the Chapter Board of Directors and as the Co-Chair to the ILAC Fundraising Committee.
-She enjoys volunteering at events and attending industry functions!
+She then served on the Program Committee, the Legal Forum/Conference Education Committee and is currently serving on the Chapter Board of Directors and as the Co-Chair of the Legislative Fundraising Committee.

 Bob Prince is a Shareholder at Cervantes Chatt & Prince P.C. and heads the firm’s Association Law practice.
 Bob has spent his entire career representing condominium and common interest community associations of various types and sizes as his primary focus.
 Bob assists boards with amendments, collections, governance issues, turnover, developer disputes, contract reviews, rule enforcement and discrimination cases, among others.
 Bob has also represented associations in litigation matters involving municipal entities, including cases involving the possible deconversion of the condominium and the winding-up of business.
 Bob has drafted association loan documents for banks lending to associations.